chainrand/chainrand-demo/README.md

 The files are simplified for ease of reading.

+# Requirements

+- Node v16.9.0 (This is the version used for this project)

+- An account at [https://web3.storage](https://web3.storage), with an API key.

 # Deployment

 1. Publish the smart contract onto your preferred blockchain.

-2. Register an account at [https://web3.storage](https://web3.storage) and get an api key.

-3. Create an `.env` file in this directory, and add your web3.storage api key to the file.
+2. Create an `.env` file in this directory, and add your web3.storage api key to the file.
    ```
    WEB3_STORAGE_API_TOKEN=...
    ```

-4. Install the dependencies for this project.
+3. Install the dependencies for this project.
    ```
    npm install
    ```

-5. Zip and upload the code to IPFS.
+4. Zip and upload the code to IPFS.
 This uses web3 storage.
    ```
    node upload_code.js
    ```